 There are a bunch of home remedies you can use to treat acne and acne marks.

 The only thing you'll need for this easy spot treatment is one banana peel.
 Make sure to wash your face beforehand.
-Gently rub the banana peel on your face (with the inside of it pressed against your skin) for about 10 to 15 minutes (or until the peel turns brown).
+Cut the banana peel and rub it directly on your face (with the inside of it pressed against your skin) in a circular motion for about 10 to 15 minutes (or until the peel turns brown).
 Pay special attention to the affected areas.
-After you're done rubbing, let the treatment sit for about 20 minutes before rinsing your face.
-Apply the moisturizer you’d typically use on your face after.
-Banana Peel Spot Treatment
+After you're done, let the treatment sit for about 20 minutes before you rinse your face with warm water.

-Even though turmeric has been used for centuries for its beautifying and calming properties, its popularity seems to be continually peaking thanks to the internet.
-It has anti-inflammatory and antibacterial benefits, and it works wonders on your skin for acne and hyperpigmentation.
-Try out this mask and your skin will thank you.
+Even though turmeric has been used for centuries for its beautifying and calming properties, its popularity seems to be continually peaking, thanks to the internet.
+It has anti-inflammatory and antibacterial benefits, and it works wonders on your skin to treat acne and hyperpigmentation, helping you achieve glowing skin.

-Combine half a banana peel and turmeric mixture into your face (or the affected area) and wait 15 to 20 minutes for it to work.
+After blending, gently rub the banana peel and turmeric mixture into your face (or the affected area) and wait 15 to 20 minutes for it to work.
 Once you're done, remove the mask gently by rinsing your face with lukewarm water.
 Make sure to pat your skin dry.

-Blend one banana peel with around 100 grams of oatmeal and a pinch of sea salt.
-Gently massage the mixture on your face for a couple of minutes and then rinse it off with warm water.
-Your skin needs regular exfoliation in order to remove dead skin cells and keep it glowing, healthy and acne-free.
-This exfoliator is easy to make and it has all natural ingredients which your skin loves.
+Blend one banana peel with 100 grams of oatmeal and a pinch of sea salt.
+Gently massage the mixture on your face for a couple of minutes and then rinse it with warm water.
+Your skin needs regular exfoliation to remove dead skin cells and keep it glowing, healthy, and acne-free.
+This exfoliator is easy to make and has all-natural ingredients that your skin loves.